bethanyalicehall/ms3-recipe/testing.md

     - Galaxy Fold
     - Nest Hub

-- I manually tested the website on an iPhone 12 pro, an iPad 2 and a MacBook Air.
+- I tested the website on an iPhone 12 pro, an iPad 2 and a MacBook Air.

 ## Manual testing